NVIDIA/NeMo/README.md

 We measured the throughput of training 5B and 175B parameter GPT-3 models on different numbers of DGX nodes, and we achieved near-linear scaling.
-For example, when scaling from 1 node to 20 nodes with a 5B model, we achieve 18.51x speedup.
-When scaling from 16 nodes to 128 nodes with a 175B model, we achieve 6.85x speedup.
+For example, when scaling from 1 node to 20 nodes with a 5B model, we achieve 18.51x speed-up.
+When scaling from 16 nodes to 128 nodes with a 175B model, we achieve 6.85x speed-up.
 The tables and charts below show the performance results.

 |      |                                 |        |        |        | Nodes  |        |        |        |